Even In Retirement, There Are Plenty Of Opportunities To Consider.

 Benefits can depend on what you’ve put together and accumulated over time, but issues can still arise involving Medicare or Medicaid, veteran benefits, pension benefits, social security, long-term care and annuities.

-Planning in the post-retirement years will need to address the state of your income (including from any work, income generated from investments, etc.), what type of lifestyle you’ll be able to support, and more.
+Estate planning in retirement needs to address the state of your income (including from any work, income generated from investments, etc.), what type of lifestyle you’ll be able to support and more.

 Beneficiaries and Family

 It’s time to ensure that your estate plan makes things easier for family members to help out if a disability arises, and to have a clear picture of your wishes.
 For example, perhaps a plan was put together years ago to divide everything equally among your children.
 But if one child did well financially while another child has special needs, an even distribution may no longer be optimal.
 So it may be worth re-evaluating your needs and those of your family.
 We can then discuss updating your documents for estate planning in retirement so that they reflect your needs and wishes.